Workers’ Compensation Insurance in Vermont

 Almost all Vermont employers are required to carry workers’ compensation insurance.
 Employers that provide workers’ comp protection are shielded against civil suits from injured workers.

-Who needs workers’ comp insurance in Vermont?
+Who needs workers’ compensation insurance in Vermont?

 Vermont imposes stringent workers’ compensation insurance rules on its employers.
 Any business that employs one or more full- or part-time employees must provide coverage.